 Tent the brisket with foil and allow it to rest for 15 minutes, then slice it thinly with a carving knife.

 The brisket above was made with liquid smoke and no pink salt, and finished in the oven.
 It has no smoke ring to speak of.

 This one, on the other hand, was finished in the smoker and treated with a little pink salt, giving it a more traditional smoked-brisket look, plus a darker, thicker bark and a somewhat more pronounced smoke flavor.

 Whichever way you choose to finish your brisket, you can rest assured that it will be as moist as the moistest brisket you've ever had, and, unless you live within half a day's drive of Interstate 35 in central Texas, orders of magnitude better than what you'll find at a restaurant.
 The best part?
-Consistent, repeatable results time after time, whether you use flat- or point-cut brisket.
+Your results will be consistent and repeatable, time after time.